 Kincheloe was scheduled to become the primary Air Force pilot on the upcoming North American Aviation X-15 Program.
 That would have been followed by the Man In Space Soonest project, which would have launched Kincheloe into orbit with an X-15B second stage launched by an Atlas intercontinental ballistic missile.

-Captain Kincheloe was married to the former Miss Dorothy Heining.
+Captain Kincheloe married Miss Dorothy W. Heining at Monterey, California, 20 August 1955.
 They had two children, Iven Carl Kincheloe III and Jeanine Kincheloe, who was born several months after her father’s death.

 Captain Iven Carl Kincheloe, Jr., was awarded the Silver Star, the Legion of Merit (posthumous), the Distinguished Flying Cross with two oak leaf clusters (three awards), and the Air Medal with three oak leaf clusters (four awards), Presidential Unit Citation with oak leaf cluster (two awards), National Defense Service Medal, Korean Service Medal with three service stars, Air Force Longevity Service Award, the Republic of Korea Presidential Unit Citation, United Nations Korean Service Medal, and the Republic of Korea Korean War Service Medal.
 In 1959, Kincheloe Air Force Base, Michigan, was named in his honor.